hallzy/autohotkeys/README.md

 * alt+F1 is a shortcut to toggle this script on and off.
 * Caps lock is remapped to ESC (for use with vim.
 Caps lock keyboard light is disabled).
-* Easy typing of German Characters: ä Ä ü Ü ö Ö and ß
+* Easy typing of German Characters: ä Ä ü Ü ö Ö and ß (This functionality can also exist, if you use my .XCompose and .profile files from my dotfiles repo)

 ##Usage (Windows Script)